 “HAVING APPARENTLY EXHAUSTED the inventive possibilities of the ordinary bicycle, JB Dunlop, the father of the pneumatic tire and inventor of a spring fork and self-adjusting bearings of unusual merit, has turned his attention to the motor vehicle…With that clearsightedness which has always been one of his distinguishing traits, the veteran inventor has placed his finger on the method of carburetting as the part of the gasolene motor most urgently in need of reform…he has very much modified the 1900 pattern spray carburetter.
 He has closed one of the air inlets, and has made it self-regulating, so that at all speeds and at all degrees of throttling the quality of the mixture is correct and requires no attention…Mr Dunlop contends that much of the difficulty in starting is caused by imperfect carburation, and the results obtained by his improved carburetter would seem to justify this opinion.
 Whereas he had considerable trouble in starting his De Dion before, the vehicle now starts at the first turn of the handle, which he operates from the seat.”

-To conclude this review of 1900, let’s stay in the US with some of the adverts that were tempting pioneer motocyclists in the pages of The Bicycle World and Motocycle Review.
+And to conclude this review of 1900, here are some of the adverts that were tempting pioneer American ‘motocyclists’ in the pages of The Bicycle World and Motocycle Review.